 - a.
 Do not shake or empty the contents of any suspicious package or envelope. - b.
 Do not carry the package or envelope, show it to others or allow others to examine it. - c.
 Put the package or envelope down on a stable surface; do not sniff, touch, taste, or look closely at it or at any contents that may have spilled. - d.
 Alert others in the area.
 Leave the area.
 Close any doors and assemble outside the room's entrance.
 Take actions to prevent others from entering the area. - e.
 WASH hands with soap and water to prevent spreading potentially infectious material to face or skin. - f.
-Notify IUPD, by calling 4239, and your supervisor. - g.
+Call IUPD at 4239, and then notify your supervisor. - g.
 If possible, create a list of persons who were in the room or area when the suspicious letter or package was recognized and a list of persons who also may have handled it. - h.
 Await arrival of assistance. - D. Bomb/CBRNE Threat Evacuation: A bomb/CBRNE threat evacuation is entirely different from a fire evacuation.
 The use of fire alarms is not recommended since it does not allow for a controlled evacuation.
-Upon locating or being advised of a bomb/CBRNE threat, the building manager will cordon off the area, wait until IUPD arrives, and then consult with the campus police for an evacuation decision.
-The campus police is responsible for ordering this type of evacuation.
+The IUPD is responsible for ordering this type of evacuation.
 If a decision to evacuate is made, a uniformed police or security officer, going room-to-room, will notify occupants of the decision to evacuate.
-If evacuation takes place, do not reenter until the building has been searched and declared safe by the authority having jurisdiction.
+If evacuation takes place, do not re-enter until the building has been searched and declared safe by the authority having jurisdiction.
 Primary evacuation routes must be searched prior to ordering an evacuation unless the on-scene police officer determines otherwise.

-TELEPHONE BOMB/CBRNE THREAT CHECKLIST

-QUESTIONS TO ASK CALLER
+TELEPHONE BOMB/CBRNE THREAT CHECKLIST QUESTIONS TO ASK CALLER